ioccc-src/winner/1988/spinellis/README.md

 ## Author's remarks:

 This program can be configured to do almost everything.
-The configuration is done during compile time by typing in, C code, that one would like the program to perform.
+The configuration is done during compile time by typing in C code that one would like the program to perform.
 A trivial example is given in the `how to compile' section but the possibilities are clearly limited only by your imagination and programming skills.